pji/thurible/README.rst

 Usage examples are found in the `examples/` directory.

 examples/favword.py
-    A terminal application that uses `thurible` to ask the user for their favorite word. examples/filereader.py
+    A terminal application that uses :mod:`thurible` to ask the user for their favorite word. examples/filereader.py
-    A terminal application that uses `thurible` to navigate the filesystem and read files. examples/showsplash.py
+    A terminal application that uses :mod:`thurible` to navigate the filesystem and read files. examples/showsplash.py
-    A terminal application that uses `thurible` to display a simple splash screen.
+    A terminal application that uses :mod:`thurible` to display a simple splash screen.

 If you want to run them to see what they do, you need to run them like